🎓 Program Overview

 - Cloud Build: CI/CD pipelines for building, testing, and deploying Rust containers

-- Cloud Monitoring and Cloud Logging: structured log ingestion, custom dashboards, and uptime checks for Rust services
+- Cloud Monitoring: structured log ingestion, custom dashboards, and uptime checks

-Deploy Rust on the Microsoft Azure platform β relevant for engineers working with enterprise clients or Microsoft-ecosystem organisations.
+Deploy Rust on Microsoft Azure — relevant for engineers working with enterprise clients or Microsoft-ecosystem organisations that have standardised on Azure infrastructure.

 - Azure Container Registry (ACR): building and storing Rust Docker images